astrotim/control-theme/README.md

 A free WordPress theme for developers
 -------------------------------------

-This theme is designed as a vanilla styled collection of common website features and WordPress tools.
+This theme is a vanilla styled collection of common website features and WordPress tools.
+It is designed to be used with Compass for compiling the SCSS into CSS.

+*This is a work in progress to which I will continue to commit updates.*

 Style features
 --------------